-If you go by the dictionary definition of ethical then yes horse riding is definitely ethical because you’re not causing the horse any harm at all.
+If you go by the dictionary definition of ethical (Avoiding activities or organizations that do harm to people or the environment) then yes horse riding is definitely ethical because you’re not causing the horse any harm at all.
 The only time that horse riding could be classed as not being ethical is if the rider isn’t respecting the horse.

 Is horse tack vegan friendly?

-With this in mind rather then being ‘is horse tack vegan friendly’ the question should really be ‘is a synthetic bridle ethical’.
+With this in mind rather than being ‘is horse tack vegan friendly’ the question should really be ‘is a synthetic bridle ethical’.
 To me at least this is far more important.